kcarnold/cs344/content/units/13misc/discussion.md

       - the Fall (and its effect on relationships, work, and technology), idolatry, Mammon, etc.
       - Redemption and Restoration (Jesus reconciling *everything*), shalom (right relationships, flourishing, peace, rest, justice)

+## Responses

+Read a few of your classmates' responses to learn about their articles and positions.
+Respond to at least one of them.

 ## Articles